ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a WordPress project.

 **Thoughts:** Today, I had to change a couple widgets using CSS, along with several other tidy ups on a WordPress project.

+### Day 30: 21 September 2018

+**Today's Progress**: Worked on a WordPress project.

+**Thoughts:** Yesterday, I finished off another WordPress project for work that needed a lot of custom CSS added to it.

+### Day 31: 22 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today, after a bit of review, I did some function practice and learned about Variable Scopes.